SvenGDK/PS-Multi-Tools/README.md

 - Decrypt and extract ".pkg" files
 - psvimgtools
 - EML File Generator [Upcoming]
-- Emulator downloads
+- New Emulator downloads
-- Firmware downloads
+- New Firmware downloads
-- Homebrew downloads
+- New Homebrew downloads
-- Windows Tools downloads
+- New Windows Tools downloads